 Furthermore, people who drink alcohol to fall asleep have poor sleep quality and decreased sleep duration.
 Also, they feel sleepy during the day!

-Drinking wine before bed may cause poor sleep quality & decrease sleep duration
+Drinking red wine before bed may cause poor sleep quality

 Drinking too much wine before bedtime is bad for you, as alcohol increases sleep apnea and snoring.
 It prevents entry into deep sleep!

-In fact, the number of nighttime awakenings due to snoring is highly related to the amount of alcohol consumption.
-But, even a single drink increases the risk of snoring or obstructive sleep apnea.
+In fact, the number of nighttime awakenings due to snoring is highly related to the amount of consumed alcohol.
+Even a single drink increases the risk of snoring or obstructive sleep apnea.

 Actually, alcohol relaxes the upper airway muscles, increasing resistance during inhalation.
 It significantly restricts breathing.